 Discussion

 This study shows it is feasible to create an educational simulation of on-call shifts with the primary aim of teaching non-technical skills.
 In the study, those in the simulation group took less time to complete non-urgent tasks whilst on-call.
 These data, taken with previous studies, suggest an efficacy trial for an intervention of this nature would require junior doctor recruitment at a number of medical schools.
 Hospital-specific simulations are therefore not likely to be practical for such a study.
 However, if only small time savings per task in the first weeks of work were realised through this approach, the cumulative effect would be substantial.

+Strengths and Weaknesses of the Study

 This work has strengths in its use of a high-volume of task level data and precise mapping to inform the underlying mechanics of the simulation.
-In this regard it could serve as a template for future studies.
+However given the practicalities of collecting and integrating such data, it is unclear if this approach should serve as a template for future studies.

 The project also focuses on the teaching of non-technical skills for junior doctors, a clear unmet need as discussed previously.
 It is possible that relatively brief exposure to the simulation could teach the layout of the hospital and increase navigational efficiency, and make the user more aware of the importance of clinical task prioritization, but it seems unlikely there was a major training effect.